Kilcekru/dcs-coordinates/README.md

 Also LOtoLL and LLtoLO use different lookup grids.
 If a point is converted from one coordinate system to the other and back it will not be exact.\
-The deviation for this is less than 5 meters for all maps.
+The deviation for this is less than 5 meters for all theatres.

-### Supported Maps
+### Supported Theatres

-Currently 5 Maps are supported:
+Currently 6 theatres are supported:
 - Caucasus
 - Normandy
 - Persian Gulf
+- Sinai
 - South Atlantic
 - Syria

-More maps might be covered in the future.
+More theatres might be covered in the future.

 ## License